 Singapore is hosting the 2017 Grand Prix in September at the famous Marina Bay Circuit.
 One terrorist plot has already been uncovered by the police.
 Six suspected Islamic State fanatics were planning a rocket attack on the waterfront from Indonesian-controlled Batam island ten miles away from the circuit.

-Singapore has become safer over recent years.
-Crime has fallen every year for the past three years.
-Last year Singapore had its lowest recorded crime rate in more twenty years.
-Of course, be vigilant and follow the right safety precautions and your trip to Singapore should both risk free and enjoyable.
+Singapore has become safer over recent years, of course the best travel advice for Singapore is be vigilant and follow the right safety precautions and your trip to Singapore should both risk free and enjoyable.

 There have been several recent attacks against small sea vessels in and around the waters of Singapore and the Malacca Straits.
 Those who plan to go on boat trips or own yachts and are planning on using them around the country, should be extra vigilant and take appropriate counter piracy precautions.
 When possible do not travel via water at night, ensure you know where the safety areas onboard your vessel are, and be familiar with how to contact the local costal authorities.